 Create a culture in which they can thrive

 Company culture is an increasingly important element of the modern work dynamic, particularly for millennials who want to identify with the values of their company and enjoy the environment they work in.
 Nurture these sales people by ensuring your culture is inspiring, positive and motivating, whether that’s by organising more social events in the office or entering a team into a sports league.
 Sales can be a hard job, so your team needs to like what they do and where they work in order to hit their targets.
 Tap into your teams’ competitive streak by incorporating a ‘Sales person of the month’ prize, and the same for top performing teams.
-Whatever you can do to make your office a more fun and friendly place to work will help to encourage your top performers to stick around, so get creative!
+Whatever you can do to make your office a more fun and friendly place to work will help you hold on to your top performers, so get creative!

 If you do all of the above and still find yourself losing star sales people, take the time to conduct thorough exit interviews to help identify the root causes of departure.
 It might be something you haven’t even thought of.
 Find out more about how you can retain your best people here, or contact us to find out more.

 How to create a winning ‘elevator pitch’ – the do’s and don’ts